benyboy84/TerraformCloud_Foundation/modules/tfe_agent/README.md

 # TFC agent Terraform module

 Terraform agent module which manages configuration and life-cycle of all your Terraform Cloud agent configuration.
-It is designed to be used from a dedicated Terraform Cloud workspace that would provision and manage rest of your teams using Terraform code (IaC).

 ## Permissions